ecyates/module-8-mini-project-personal-portfolio/README.md

-# Module 7 - Mini-Project - Personal Portfolio
+# Module 8 - Mini-Project - Personal Portfolio
 Author: Elizabeth Yates

-In this Personal Portfolio project, I embarked on an exciting journey to create a captivating and informative online showcase of your skills, experiences, and interests.
+In this Personal Portfolio project, I embarked on an exciting journey to create a captivating and informative online showcase of my skills, experiences, and interests.
 This personal portfolio website serves as a digital canvas to express my creativity and showcase my talent to the world.

 ## Project Requirements

-My Personal Portfolio Showcases the following the pages:
+My Personal Portfolio Showcases the following the pages.
+It now also includes animations, hovering transitions, colors, backgrounds, button interaction, among other features.

 ### Home Page